-In general, this is a more technical shoot.
+Underwater sessions are a more technical shoot.
 Speed can be seen during meets.
-The underwater focuses on the part no one sees - the true beauty of swimming.
-By swimming slower with a technical focus, I also don't wear you out quickly.
+The underwater focuses on the part no one sees - the true beauty of your swimming.
+By swimming slower with a more mechanical focus, I also don't wear you out quickly.

 There's a bit of timing and "posing" that go into getting these images, so it's likely that you'll swim each stroke multiple times (4-5) over shorter distances (1/3-1/2 a short course lane).

 Absolutely!
 You can change suits, caps, goggles, whatever you care to change.

 A couple things I recommend are to bring your swim coat and wear a brighter color suit, especially if we are shooting indoors.
 The coat makes a nice prop for the studio shots and will keep you warm after getting out of the cooler pool water.

 With indoor pools being darker, brighter suits tend to stand out more against the darker blue water.

 Obviously, wear a comp suit, bring your googles and what ever cap you want to wear.

 Great Question!
 The images between the two will be drastically different, so the decision will be greatly dependent upon what you want your images to look like.

 Indoor pools tend to be darker and much more dramatic.
 Because of this darkness, if other swimmers are around you (but not in the next lane), they tend to disappear.
 Most swimmers like the indoor option for the drama.
 These are edited to be very contrasty and quite vibrant.